Timișoara: Demography

-According to the 2011 census, the then population of Timișoara amounted to 319,279 inhabitants, a 0.5% increase compared to the previous census in 2002, when 317,660 inhabitants were registered.
-The population of the city represents 45.07% of the population of Timiș County, 16.07% of the population of the West development region and 1.44% of the total population of Romania.
+According to the 2021 census, the population of Timișoara amounted to 250,849 inhabitants, a decrease compared to the previous census in 2011, when 319,279 inhabitants were registered.
+However, these figures are questioned by local authorities and sociologists due to the defective way in which the census was conducted.
+According to the mayor's office and local population records, Timișoara numbers over 309,000 inhabitants as of 2023.
+The population of the city represents roughly 38% of the population of Timiș County, 15% of the population of the West development region and 1.3% of the total population of Romania.
 As defined by Eurostat, the Timișoara functional urban area has a population of 364,325 inhabitants (as of 2018).

 According to a study conducted by the World Bank, Timișoara was between 2001 and 2011 the regional city in Romania that attracted the highest number of in-migrants.
-Timișoara manifests itself as an important polarizer of the labor force for other regions of the country, with a demographic surplus, especially for the counties in northern Moldavia, northwestern Transylvania and Oltenia.
+Timișoara serves as an important polarizer of the labor force for other regions of the country, with a demographic surplus, especially for the counties in northern Moldavia, northwestern Transylvania and Oltenia.
 Timișoara manages to attract about 8,000 new inhabitants annually, most coming mainly from Timiș County, but also from smaller cities in neighboring counties – Caraș-Severin, Hunedoara and Arad.
 In fact, 46.2% of the current population of Timișoara is made up of people who have moved here from elsewhere.
-Former mayor Nicolae Robu declared in 2017 that in Timișoara live with over 100,000 people more than the data on the officially resident population indicate, because students, workers and other categories of floaters unregistered in the statistical bulletins no longer obtain a residence visa.
+In 2017, the former mayor Nicolae Robu stated that the city of Timișoara has an additional population of over 100,000 people compared to the officially registered residents.
+This includes students, workers, and other categories of floaters, who are not included in the statistical reports as they no longer acquire a residence visa.

 Ethnic minorities

 Timișoara has stood out since ancient times as an ethnically diverse city.
 In 1910, the largest community was represented by Germans, followed by Hungarians, Romanians, Jews, Serbs and many other smaller communities, such as Czechs, Slovaks, Croats, Romas, Bulgarians, Poles, etc. The figures and percentage ratios are much changed today, but the multiethnic aspect of the city persists.
-Nowadays, 85% of the inhabitants are Romanians, while the minorities are much more diverse due to the presence of Asians, Italians, Muslims, and less Germans and Hungarians.
+Nowadays, 85% of the inhabitants are Romanians, while the minorities are much more diverse due to the presence of Asians, Italians, Muslims, and fewer Germans and Hungarians.
 Yet, in Timișoara live most Germans in Romania as share in the population of a city.
 The decline of German and Hungarian communities is mainly due to assimilation (for instance, 64% of Hungarians in Timișoara live in mixed marriages), migration and low birth rates.
 Timișoara is also home to an important Serb community, which in 2011 numbered almost 5,000 people.
 Many of them use Serbian as a second language, preferring Romanian.
 Serbian is more common among older generations educated in it.

 In 2018, according to official data, over 7,000 foreigners lived in Timișoara.
 The actual figure is higher, given that many foreigners living in Timișoara do not apply for permanent residence, while spending most of their time in the city.